All You Need to Know About Garment Costing and Pricing

 5. Target Costing

 For target costing, you start with a target retail price and desired profit margin, then work backwards to set your maximum production cost.
-It offers better costing control, but can limit your creative input.

 How to Minimize Production Cost and Maximize Profits